cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

 ## Directory Traversal
-Directory traversal is a vital part of working with file systems, and Cake Directory objects offer a comprehensive set of traversal interfaces.
+Directory traversal is a vital part of working with file systems, and CakeDir objects offer a comprehensive set of traversal interfaces.
 At its core, a traversal operation involves invoking a user-supplied callback function on each directory element (file or subdirectory) that is being visited by the traversal function.

 ### Traversal Overview
 Before we examine the traversal interfaces, it is important to understand some terminology and guiding principles behind CakeFS's traversal design.
 A traversal has three main traits that define its behavior:

-1. **Style**: Determines the behavior of the traversal operation.
+1. **Style**: Determines the functional behavior of the traversal operation.
 1. **Target**: Determines what kind of element (directories, files, or both) will be visited by a traversal operation.
 1. **Depth**: Determines if a traversal is allowed to continue down into children subdirectories.